 By the late 1800s, the breed had stepped into the show ring as well as into the homes of the more elite.
 At one time the liver color was more popular, although the blue has since passed it in popularity.
 The Bedlington’s lamb-like appearance draws many admirers, but the emphasis on trimming eventually dampened the breed’s popularity as a show dog.
 With more easily available grooming tools and instructions, the Bedlington has regained much of its popularity with the public.

 The Bedlington is among the softer terriers, not only in looks and feel but in temperament.
-She is companionable, demonstrative and loyal.
-She enjoys her creature comforts and is a fairly quiet house dog.
-She may give chase to small animals outdoors, but she can usually coexist with them indoors.
+This breed is companionable, demonstrative, and loyal.
+They enjoy creature comforts and are fairly quiet.
+Even though they will seldom initiate a fight, Bedlingtons will not allow themselves to be intimidated by other dogs and can be a scrappy fighter when pushed.
+They will give chase to small animals outdoors, but can usually coexist with them indoors.

-The Bedlington needs daily exercise in a safe place; she loves to run and chase.
-Her needs can be met with a good long walk or vigorous romp.
-This is not a breed that should live outside.
-Her coat needs combing once or twice weekly, plus scissoring to shape the coat every other month.
+The Bedlington needs daily exercise in a safe place; this dog loves to run and chase.
+Their needs can be met with a good long walk or vigorous romp.
+Their coat needs combing once or twice weekly, plus professional grooming to shape the coat every other month.
 Hair that is shed tends to cling to the other hair rather than shedding.

 - Major concerns: copper toxicosis